nadar/crawler/README.md

 **Why another Page Crawler?** Yes, indeed, there are already very good parsers around but this parsers should:

-+ Dependency Free - we don't want to use any HTTP client, as much PHP "native" code as possible in order to keep the overhead small
++ Dependency Free - we don't want to use any HTTP client, as much PHP "native" code as possible in order to keep the overhead as small as possible
 + Memory Efficent - As memory efficient as possible, less overhead, full code control.
 + Extendible - Attach your own parsers in order to determine how html or any other format is parsed.
 We provided out of the box support for HTML and PDF.
++ Runtime Storage - When the parers run, certain informations must be stored.
+This is extendible to suite your database or use our built int array or file storage system
++ Async - It's possible to start the crawler and process any further run cycle in an asynchronus process

 ## Installation